Last Updated: 29.09.2023

-To speak like a surfer, you need to know the lingo.
-So here are 34 surfing terms to help you fit right in at the beach next time you go for a wave.
-Oh… and in case you were wondering, “Cowabunga” isn’t on the list.
+To speak like a surfer, you need to know the surfing terms.
+So here are 34 surf terminologies to help you fit right in at the beach next time you go for a wave.
+Oh and in case you were wondering, “Cowabunga” isn’t on the list.

 Every sport has its own nuanced vocabulary.
 But surfing really is in a league of its own.
 To an outsider, surf lingo can seem like an entirely different language.
 And if you’ve ever overheard two seasoned surfers chat about a swell forecast, you’ll know exactly what we’re talking about.

-The act of falling from your board when riding a wave.
+The act of falling from your board when riding a wave is called a wipeout.
 Beginners who want to speak like a surfer will become very well acquainted with using this word.

-A legrope or lease.
-The cord that connects your ankle to the tail of surfboard so it isn’t washed away when you wipe out.
-Made of lightweight urethane and available in varying sizes.
-With thicker ones for big waves and thinner ones for small waves.
+A leggie aka legrope or lease is the cord that connects your ankle to the tail of surfboard so it isn’t washed away when you wipe out.
+With thicker ones for big waves and thinner ones for small waves, these are made of lightweight urethane and available in varying sizes.

-The area of the wave that’s closest to the curl or whitewash.
-Where you should surf if you want to generate the most speed.
-The steepest part of a wave, also known as the energy zone.
+The area of the wave that’s closest to the curl or whitewash is what surfers call a pocket.
+This is where you should surf if you want to generate the most speed.
+Another related surfing term is the energy zone, it is the steepest part of a wave.

-A three-finned surfboard originally invented back in 1980 by Australian surfer Simon Anderson.
+This surfing term refers to three-finned surfboard originally invented back in 1980 by Australian surfer Simon Anderson.
 It is nowadays the most popular fin design for modern surfboards.
-If you want to know more about Simon Anderson check this videos on the Enciclopedia of Surfing.

 Anyone who wants to speak like a surfer should know that a cutback is a surfing maneuver.
 Performed by carving on the open face and bringing the surfboard back around in an arcing motion.
 To the point that you then rebound off the whitewash.
 Since a cutback can be performed on the flattest part of a wave, it’s considered to be one of the first moves beginners and intermediates will learn.

-The act of propelling your board above the lip and taking to the air.
-An experienced maneuver that should only be attempted by the very best surfers.
-Requires lots of speed and a decent ramp from which to launch off.
+The act of propelling your board above the lip and taking to the air is called a punt or aerial.
+An experienced maneuver that should only be attempted by the very best surfers, it requires lots of speed and a decent ramp from which to launch off.

-The point of ejection for a surfer attempting a punt/aerial.
+The point of ejection for a surfer attempting a punt/aerial is called a ramp.
 More often than not, the ramp will be the lip of a wave or an oncoming section.

 10. Going over the falls

-Being sucked over with a breaking wave after pulling back on the takeoff or a failed duckdive.
-Very funny when it happens to a friend.
-Not so funny when it happens to you.
+This surfing term is used to describe being sucked over with a breaking wave after pulling back on the takeoff or a failed duckdive.
+While it may look very funny to the onlooker, it is not so funny when it happens to you.

-A technique by which you submerge your board under the water so as to dive underneath an approaching wave.
-Named after the way ducks dive beneath the water when fishing.
-A key phrase if you want to speak like a surfer.
+A duckdive is a technique by which you submerge your board under the water so as to dive underneath an approaching wave.
+Named after the way ducks dive beneath the water when fishing, it is a key surfing term if you want to speak like a surfer.

 When a wave breaks out the back only for the whitewash to recede before it breaks again, it is called a reformer.
 A reformer is an excellent wave for beginners on longboards, given that it has less power and breaks close to shore.